-If you donate funds, we will use it to buy food supplies if not enough are donated due to supermarket restrictions, and to scale up our home delivery service.
+If you donate funds, we will use it to buy food supplies if not enough are donated due to supermarket restrictions.

 We’re working with the Trussell Trust who are in turn working with supermarket chains to find ways of getting a reliable source of food supplies.